BrenoFariasdaSilva/Worked-Example-Miner/Gemini/README.md

 This project depends on the following libraries:

-- [Git](https://git-scm.com/) -> Git is used to clone the repositories and do operations in the repositories, such as switching branches, so it is a critical dependency for the code execution.
-As the installation process varies depending on the operating system, please refer to the official Git documentation for detailed instructions on how to install it on your machine.
-You can probably install it using the package manager of your operating system, like `sudo apt install git -y` in Linux, `brew install git` in MacOS and `choco install git` in Windows.
-- [Gemini](https://Gemini.readthedocs.io/en/latest/) -> Gemini is the core of this project, as it is used to traverse the commits tree of the repositories and get many informations about it, like the commit hash, commit message, commit date and many other things.
-- [MatPlotLib](https://matplotlib.org/) -> MatPlotLib is used to generate the graphics of the metrics evolution and the linear prediction.
-- [NumPy](https://numpy.org/) -> NumPy is used to generate the linear prediction of the linear regression and to many operations in the list of the metrics.
+- [Gemini GenAI](https://pypi.org/project/google-generativeai/) -> Gemini is the core of this project.
+It analyzes good candidates to generate worked examples for Software Engineering course classes.
-- [Pandas](https://pandas.pydata.org/) -> Pandas is used maintly to read and write the csv files.
+- [Pandas](https://pandas.pydata.org/) -> Pandas is used primarily to read and write CSV files.
-- [SciKit-Learn](https://scikit-learn.org/stable/) -> SciKit-Learn is used to generate the linear prediction of the linear regression.
-- [TQDM](https://tqdm.github.io/) -> TQDM is used to show the progress bar of the scripts.
+- [Python dotenv Module](https://pypi.org/project/python-dotenv/) -> The dotenv module is used for loading environment variables from .env files in order to read the Google Gemini API Key.

 Futhermore, this project requires a virtual environment to ensure all dependencies are installed and managed in an isolated manner.
 A virtual environment is a self-contained directory tree that contains a Python installation for a particular version of Python, plus a number of additional packages.
 Using a virtual environment helps avoid conflicts between project dependencies and system-wide Python packages.